COVID-19: Learn more about testing and what to expect when you visit any LMH Health location.

 Discover classes, events, tours, and groups that fit your interests.

-Home > Wellness Resources > Health Library > Kissing Bugs
+Home > Be Healthy > Health Library > Kissing Bugs

 Kissing bugs are wingless insects that are about 0.75 in.
 (1.9 cm) long.
 Kissing bugs are dark brown or black with red or orange spots along the edge of their bodies.
 They are also called assassin bugs or cone-nosed bugs.
 Like mosquitoes, kissing bugs feed on blood from animals or people.

 Kissing bugs have that name because their bites are often found around the mouth.
 They usually hide during the day and are active at night when they feed.
 They can go for weeks without feeding.